omrazCZ/ANS/README.md

 Note: The cell labeled 'ISM Metrics' takes a long time to recompute and may be skipped.

-The generated features are put in the csv file: "edge_centric.csv".
+The generated features are stored in the csv file: "edge_centric.csv".

-## Result
+## Results

 Logistic regression
 Accuracy: 0.86